 We did some day trips as well and went to Aix-en-Provence and Cassis.
 Aix-en-Provence, known because it is the city of birth of Cézanne, is a laid-back student city with an interesting history, some beautiful sights, narrow, old streets and small cafés.

 The small port city Cassis is situated about 20 km east of Marseille.
-The city, surrounded by the highest cliff line of France and the "Calanques", has the charm of a fishing village and is definitely worth checking out! over 7 years ago
+The city, surrounded by the highest cliff line of France and the "Calanques", has the charm of a fishing village and is definitely worth checking out! almost 8 years ago